phluid61/internet-drafts/file-scheme/draft.md

 * `file:///path/to/file`

-   > A "traditional" file URI for a local file, with an empty
+   > A traditional file URI for a local file, with an empty
      authority.
 This is the most common format in use today.

 * `file:/path/to/file`